Chair & Managing Director

 Company: Scaffolding Association Australia

-Erryn O’Brien is a senior industry leader and experienced business and marketing professional with more than 17 years’ experience in the scaffolding and construction sector.
+Erryn O’Brien is an experienced business and marketing professional with more than 17 years’ experience in the scaffolding and construction sector.
 Her career combines association management, industry advocacy and hands-on commercial experience, with a strong focus on lifting professionalism, strengthening engagement and building a unified voice for the scaffolding industry.

 Erryn is the General Manager of the Scaffolding Association Australia (SAA), where she manages the day-to-day operations of the national association alongside its strategic direction, campaigns, events and communications.
 Prior to the launch of the SAA in 2023, Erryn served as Executive Officer of the Scaffolding Association Queensland (SAQ) for six years and played a central role in leading and managing the transition from a state-based association to a national body.
 Her work during this period helped establish the foundations for SAA’s national presence, governance framework and member engagement strategy.